predictive-clinical-neuroscience/PCNportal/README.md

 * Access the GUI at localhost:5000 (e.g.: http://127.0.0.1:5000/).

 The latest version of the image can be found at our [DockerHub](https://hub.docker.com/repository/docker/ifdevdocker/pcnonlinedev/general).

+During this process, the dependencies for PCNportal will be installed as provided in [requirements.txt](https://github.com/predictive-clinical-neuroscience/PCNportal/blob/main/client/requirements.txt).

 To test the backend modelling functionality, please refer to PCNtoolkit [tutorials] and corresponding documentation.